 - Would you want to appoint someone you know to be in charge of dealing with your affairs?

 Although it is possible to write a Will without the advice from a solicitor, it is not advisable as there are various legal formalities you need to comply with to make sure that your Will is valid.
 Without help, there is a risk you could make a mistake, which could cause problems and significant expense for your family and friends after your death.

 It is important to keep your Will up-to-date to ensure it is valid at all times.
 Your Will should be reviewed every couple of years and after any major life changes, for example getting married or divorced.
 We can offer you a free Will review to consider any change in your circumstances, or in the law, and whether you need to make any amendments.

 We can take you through the process step by step to achieve a Will that suits your needs.
 Within the team we have members of Solicitors for the Elderly, STEP, and we are all accredited under the Law Society’s Wills and Inheritance Quality Scheme, and we have a wealth of expertise in this area.

 We are specialists in assisting clients to incorporate Trust arrangements within their Wills.

 In today’s modern society, this has become even more relevant, with second marriages, assets being left to young children, or vulnerable beneficiaries.

-We will assist you in determining whether you require a Trust arrangement and what that would mean.
+We will assist you in determining whether you require a Trust arrangement and what this would mean.

-We pride ourselves in ensuring that any Trust Will not only legally achieves what you require but is also practical and problem free.
+We pride ourselves in ensuring that any Trust will not only legally achieve what you require, but is also practical and problem free.